naterthegreater/Course-5-Python-Project-for-Data-Science/README.md

   - parses data for ['Date','Revenue'] into a dataframe
   - cleans data to remove rows with missing revenue and remove non-numerical text
   - plots data

+Note: Questions 5-6 plots would not save in the notebook, but running the code in those blocks will generate the plots